 - BONUS: Eric Taylor 2-page spread (3-minute video)

 - We are storytelling creatures

 - A story is a problem to be solved...

 - Stories are Problems to Be Solved VIDEO

 - Stories are Problems to Be Solved PDF

 - Exercise: What is the Problem?

-- Final Assignment - Session 1 - Back in Time
+- Final Assignment - Session 1 - Dialogue with the Past

 - Bonus Video: An Introduction to Lettering